 The most Alain Maca earned in the NASL was $150 a week while playing for Miami and the Washington Diplomats.
 He made more money playing in the old German-American Soccer League (now the Cosmopolitan Soccer League in NYC).
 He played for Inter-Giuliana.

 “That was more fun to play that in the NASL,” he said.
 “You would play in these small stadiums.
 The fans were intense.
 There was a lot of betting going on.
 I made more money in that league that I did in the North American Soccer League because you got paid cash.

-These days, Maca, who is 64, earns a lot more than $150 a week as president of JFK International Airport Terminal 4 in Queens, N.Y.
+Maca earned a lot more than $150 a week when he was president of JFK International Airport Terminal 4 in Queens, N.Y.

 He still follows the game and has been encouraged by the improvement in the game, even though he felt the sport still has a ways to go in getting its due.

 “It’s great to see the level of playing has improved dramatically over the years,” he said, adding that MLS had created “a good fan base and a good following.“